kamylaep/kafka-java-spring/README.md

 Small (and very simple) Spring Boot App that consumes and produces Kafka events.

 This app produces the Fibonacci Sequence and send it to a Kafka topic (`fibonacci`).
-There is also an consumer that can be accessed using `http://localhost:9191/kafka-java-spring/fibonacci`.
+There is also a consumer that can be accessed using `http://localhost:9191/kafka-java-spring/fibonacci`.

 ## Build